"Interrupters" film looks at stopping city violence

 James and Kotlowitz said that, for them, the most exciting reaction has been watching how people connect with their film.

-"We had a special premiere in Chicago for all the people in the film about a mile from the neighbourhood where we did most of our filmmaking," Kotlowitz said.
+"We had a special premiere in Chicago for all the people in the film about a mile from the neighborhood where we did most of our filmmaking," Kotlowitz said.
 "It was exhilarating."

 "I think one thing stories can do, especially in this case, is make you feel less alone and give some affirmation to your experiences and feelings," he added.